icon Recharge Now for ₹1000 & Get ₹1600* In Your Wallet. Use Code: FLAT600 | Limited Period Offer On First Recharge

 Associate Director - Marketing @ Shiprocket

 Customs Duty refers to the tax that is imposed on the transportation of goods across international borders.
-It is a kind of indirect tax levied by the government on the import and export of goods.
+It is levied by the government on the import and export of goods.
 Companies that are in the export-import business need to abide by these regulations and pay customs duties as required.
-Put differently, customs duty is a kind of fee collected by authorities for the movement of goods and services to and from that country.
-The tax levied for the import of products is referred to as import duty, while the tax levied on the goods exported to some other country is known as export duty.
+Customs duty is the fee collected by authorities for moving goods and services to and from that country.
+The tax levied for the import of products is referred to as import duty, while the tax levied on the exported goods is known as export duty.

-The primary purpose of customs duty is to raise revenue and safeguard domestic business, jobs, environment, industries, etc., from predatory competitors of other countries.
+The primary purpose of customs duty is to raise revenue and safeguard the domestic business, jobs, the environment, industries, etc., from competitors in other countries.
 Moreover, it helps reduce fraudulent activities and the circulation of black money.
+In this article, you will learn all about customs duty in India, including its various types, the basis on which it is calculated, its structure, the procedure to pay it, and more.

 On What Factors Are Customs Duties Calculated?

-Customs duty is calculated based on various factors such as:
+Customs duty in India is calculated based on various factors such as:

 Moreover, if you are bringing a good for the first time in India, you must declare it as per the customs rule.